regular/tre-editor-shell/README.md

  A wrapper around editors
 - watches revroot under edit
 - warns if editor content is outdated (potential fork)
-- list json diff between editor content and most current change
+- list json diff between editor content and each new revision
 - says who did the change and how long ago
 - button to apply changes.
   - editor revisionBranch then changes to latest edit